 Listen: I've been there.
 Most professors push their agendas (mainly quite liberal) on their students who parrot this stuff back for good grades.
 But your resume is not a place for this.
 You are trying to get a job with people who are working for huge corporations and want to keep the money rolling in.
 Anything that suggests you will not cooperate will harm you.

 - A ridiculous regurgitation of stuff everyone in your position does.
-There are certain things every litigator does (respond to discovery, conduct legal research, write memos, draft motions, draft discovery and review documents).
+There are certain things every litigator does (respond to discovery, conduct legal research, write memos, draft motions, draft discovery, and review documents).
 Putting this on your resume makes you look like a moron.
 Get it off there!
-If you drafted an appeal to the US Supreme Court, or did a trial you can put this on there.
+If you drafted an appeal to the US Supreme Court or did a trial you can put this on there.
 Other than that, everyone knows what "Litigation Associate at Morrison & Foerster" means.
-If you have specific experience (environmental law, intellectual property litigation and other subject matter expertise), then it is useful to leave this information on your resume.
+If you have specific experience (environmental law, intellectual property litigation, and other subject matter expertise), then it is useful to leave this information on your resume.
 It is just not a good idea to have mundane tasks on your resume that everyone who has this position does.
-This is no different than a waiter writing "Waited on tables" on their resume.
+This is no different than a waiter writing "Waited on tables" on his resume.